berikv/berikv.github.io/_posts/repairs/2025-03-06-sony-dd-walkman-broken-gear.md

 <img src="/assets/img/repairs/sony_walkman/walkman_audio_head.jpg" />

 There are four wires: ground (unshielded) in the top right, white, yellow and red.
-The PCB silkscreen helpfully shows single letters indicating the wire colors (attention to detail!).
+The PCB silkscreen helpfully shows single letters indicating the wire colors.
+(Nice attention to detail, Sony!)

 Once the wires are desoldered, stow away your soldering iron.
 You'll need it again to fix these wires at the end.